-Line 5 - Expected Number of Screenings -- Multiply line 4 by line 1.
+Line 5 - Expected Number of Screenings -- Multiply line 4 by line 1b.
 Enter the product.
-This reflects the total number of initial or periodic screenings expected to be provided to the eligible individuals in Line 1.
+This reflects the total number of initial or periodic screenings expected to be provided to the eligible individuals in Line 1b.

-Line 6 - Total Screens Received - Enter the total number of initial or periodic screens furnished to eligible individuals under either fee-for-service or managed care arrangements.
+Line 6 - Total Screens Received - Enter the total number of initial or periodic screens furnished to eligible individuals on line 1b under either fee-for-service or managed care arrangements based on date of service.

 Note: States may use the CPT codes listed below as a proxy for reporting these screens.
 Use of these proxy codes is for reporting purposes only.
 States must continue to ensure that all five age-appropriate elements of an EPSDT screen, as defined by law, are provided to EPSDT recipients.

 This number should not reflect sick visits or episodic visits provided to children unless an initial or periodic screen was also performed during the visit.
 However, it may reflect a screen outside of the normal State periodicity schedule that is used as a "catch-up" EPSDT screening.
-(A catch-up EPSDT screening is defined as a complete screening that is provided to bring a child up-to-date with the State's screening periodicity schedule.)
-Use data reflecting date of service within the fiscal year for such screening services or other documentation of such services furnished under capitated arrangements.
+(A catch-up EPSDT screening is defined as a complete screening that is provided to bring a child up-to-date with the State's screening periodicity schedule.
+For example, a child who did not receive a periodic screen at age five visits a provider at age 5 years and 4 months.
+The provider may use that visit to provide a complete age appropriate screening and the screening may be counted on the CMS-416.)
+Report data reflecting date of service within the fiscal year for such screening services or other documentation of such services furnished under capitated arrangements.
 The codes to be used to document the receipt of an initial or periodic screen are as follows:

-CPT-4 codes: Preventive Medicine Services
+CPT-4 codes: Preventive Medicine Services *

 99381 New Patient under one year 99382 New Patient (ages 1-4 years) 99383 New Patient (ages 5-11 years) 99384 New Patient (ages 12-17 years) 99385 New Patient (ages 18-39 years) 99391 Established patient under one year 99392 Established patient (ages 1-4 years) 99393 Established patient (ages 5-11years) 99394 Established patient (ages 12-17 years) 99395 Established patient (ages 18-39 years) 99460 Initial hospital or birthing center care for normal newborn infant